vishalwaghmare0812/expenso-android/README.md

 # Expenso

-Expenso is an minimal modern and offline expense tracker that helps users manage daily, monthly, and yearly finances with local data storage using Realm Database.
+Expenso is an minimal modern and offline expense tracker that helps users manage daily finances with local data storage using Realm Database.

 ## Features